5h4s1/5h4s1/README.md

 - 🌱 I’m currently learning: **PHP, Nodejs, Python and Web Development!**

-- ⚡ What I like to do: **I like so much game, movie, ...and coding of course**
+- ⚡ What I like to do: **I like so much game, movie,...and coding of course**

 <hr>